Plans, permits, and a soil report.

 - Quartz outperforms granite in heat-stable kitchens.

-- Bath ventilation critical given high summer humidity.
+- Bath ventilation critical given high TX summer humidity.

 The two rooms with running water and the highest cost per square foot.
 Since this is a shared family compound, the main kitchen is built around a big island where everyone gathers.